 The Bank has continued to utilize its traditional procedures and processes in maintaining loan records.
 Worksheets were prepared to summarize the terms and relevant information of the outstanding loans.
-Outstanding loans and receivables as at December 31, 2021 amounting to ₱22,484.5 million, net of allowance for credit and impairment losses, represent 13.06% of the Bank's total assets.
-Moreover, the related interest income on loans and receivables amounting to ₱1,048.4 million represents 23.80% of the total revenue.
+Outstanding loans and receivables as at December 31, 2022 amounting to ₱21,074.4 million, net of allowance for credit and impairment losses, represent 12.44% of the Bank's total assets.
+Moreover, the related interest income on loans and receivables amounting to ₱1,128.1 million in 2022 represents 20.29% of the total revenue.

-Due to the significant volume of transactions and various payment terms and conditions of the loan accounts, additional procedures were performed to ensure the completeness and validity of the loans and receivables, accuracy of the interest income, recognition of accrued interest, and timely and proper monitoring of loan account status.
+Due to the significant volume of transactions and various payment terms and conditions of the loan accounts, procedures were performed to ensure the completeness and validity of the loans and receivables, accuracy of the interest income, recognition of accrued interest, and timely and proper monitoring of loan account status.

-Our audit procedures included, among others, (a) obtaining an understanding of the recording and loan administration processes; (b) verifying the excel summary of significant loan accounts prepared by the Bank by comparing the same with relevant loan documents and ensuring completeness of loan records; (c) re-computing the interest income and accrued interest of significant loan accounts in accordance with the terms and conditions reflected in loan summaries; and (d) validating the status of the significant loan accounts on a sample basis.
+Our audit procedures included, among others, (a) obtaining an understanding of the recording and loan administration processes; (b) verifying the spreadsheet summary of significant loan accounts prepared by the Bank by comparing the same with relevant loan documents and ensuring the completeness of loan records; (c) re-computing the interest income and accrued interest of significant loan accounts in accordance with the terms and conditions reflected in the loan summaries; and (d) validating the status of the significant loan accounts on a sample basis.

-The potential effect of item (e) in the allowance for credit and impairment losses is addressed in the discussion of key audit matter relating to the "Adequacy of Allowance for Credit and Impairment Losses on Loans and Receivables."
+The potential effect of item (d) in the allowance for credit and impairment losses is addressed in the discussion of key audit matter relating to the "Adequacy of Allowance for Credit and Impairment Losses on Loans and Receivables."

-The relevant disclosures affecting loans and receivables and interest income are presented in Note 9 to financial statements.
+The relevant disclosures affecting loans and receivables and interest income are presented in Note 9 to the financial statements.